CommitChange/sdk/README.md

 ### Build

-Run `npm run build`, which will generate `bundle.js`, which can be copied to the hosted location (for not, it should be copied into `public/js/donate-button.v2.js`).
+Run `npm run build`, which will generate `bundle.js`, which can be copied to the hosted location (it should be copied into commitchange.com repo at `public/js/donate-button.v2.js`).